 Instructions

-- Place almonds in a bowl, and cover with hot, but not quite boiling, water.
+- Place almonds in a bowl, and cover with hot water.
 Soak for 1 hour, then drain and pat dry.

-- To the bowl of a food processor, add the drained almonds, tofu, lemon juice, brine, vinegar, 1 tsp salt, onion, powder, garlic powder, and oregano.
+- To the bowl of a large food processor, add the almonds, tofu, lemon juice, olive brine, vinegar, 1 teaspoon salt, onion powder, garlic powder, and oregano.
 Process until creamy, about 1 minute, stopping to scrape down the sides as needed.

 - Transfer the mixture to a small sauce pan.
-Whisking constantly, cook over medium to medium/low heat until the cheese is steamy hot and thickened, about 3 or 4 minutes.
-When you see bubbling and are certain the mixture has reached boiling temperature, continue to whisk and cook for another 30 seconds.
-Transfer the cheese to a ramekin(s) or small container, and smooth the top.
+Whisking constantly, cook over medium-low heat until the cheese is steamy hot and thickened, about 3 or 4 minutes.
+Basically, once you see it bubbling and are certain the mixture has reached boiling temperature, continue to whisk constantly and cook for another 30 seconds or so.
+Transfer the cheese to a ramekin(s) or other small dish, and smooth the surface.

 - Let it cool on the countertop for about 15 minutes, then cover with plastic wrap and refrigerate until cold, 2 to 3 hours.
 The flavor develops and improves overnight.

-- When ready to use, simply scoop individual servings straight from the ramekin/mold, or run a butter knife around the edge, and turn the whole wheel of cheese onto a serving platter.
+- To serve, simply scoop individual servings straight from the ramekin/mold, or run a butter knife around the edge, and turn the whole wheel of cheese onto a serving platter.

 Notes